 - 1. Be a U.S. citizen or eligible non-citizen; - 2.
 Be registered with Selective Service (if required); - 3.
-Be admitted to the University seeking a degree or certificate; - 4.
-Not owe a refund on a Federal grant or be in default on a Federal educational loan; - 5.
+Be admitted to the University seeking a degree; - 4.
+Not owe a refund on a Federal grant or be in default on a Federal educational loan: - 5.
 Be meeting Standards of Satisfactory Progress; - 6.
 Be enrolled at least half-time (8 units undergraduate / 4 units master's); - 7.
 Not be convicted of drug distribution or possession or be incarcerated.

 Students holding an "F" or "J" Visa or I-688A, I-688B and I-797 Visas are not eligible for Federal aid.
 They may be eligible for non Title IV, alternative loan programs from private lenders.
-DBA Program students are not eligible to participate in Federal Student Aid Programs.
 All admission requirements must be satisfied before financial aid funds may be disbursed to the student.